All Episodes

 They will tell you that they know somebody who knows something that was really terrible, and they're just sort of going after what their friends say.

-Or they'll say, Well, he said, and then what follows is something he didn't say ever, anywhere.
+Or they'll say, well, he said, and then what follows is something he didn't say ever, anywhere.

-Or they'll say, he said X, and maybe the quote is correct, but the context is completely incorrect, and it changed the meaning of what he said.
+Or they'll say, he said X, and maybe the quote is correct, but the context is completely incorrect and it changed the meaning of what he said.

-You know, sometimes he's talking about what other people said, not even agreeing with him, and it gets quoted as what he said, the thing he's disagreed with.
+And it gets quoted as what he said, the thing he's disagreed with.

-So that's that's how I understand this.
+So that's how I understand this.

 It's a mass hysteria, because it's a collection of people.

-And then on top of that, there was so much counter evidence that it absolutely triggered people into cognitive dissonance.
+And then on top of that, there was so much counter-evidence that it absolutely triggered people into cognitive dissonance.

 Not everybody, right?

-Remember, it's none of this is every everybody, it's always just too many people.
+It's always just too many people.

 All right, so that's my take.